SDivakarBhat/sdivakarbhat.github.io/_posts/2021-12-05-dharma-moral-dilemma.md

 _A brief take by a millennial on the concept of dharma and moral dilemma in life, through several instances from great Indian epics._
 ## Introduction

-Dharma is one of the four *purusharthas* forms the heart of Indian philosophy and is an untranslatable expression.
+Dharma one of the four [*purusharthas*](https://en.wikipedia.org/wiki/Puru%E1%B9%A3%C4%81rtha) forms the heart of Indian philosophy and is an untranslatable expression.
 It encompasses a wide variety of connotations ranging from duty, justice, law, goodness, morality, and even customs.
 The word is a derivative of the Sanskrit